rocketfuel/sdbc/README.md

 ## SBT Library Dependency

 Packages exist on Maven Central for Scala 2.10 and 2.11.
+Cassandra packages only exist for Scala 2.11.
 The Scala 2.10 builds for PostgreSQL do not include support for arrays.

+For Java 7, append "_java7" to the package name.

 ### Java 8